OpenNTI/nti.docs.platform.enduser/adminguide/ClientStartGuide.rst

-**If you've done the items above, and checked with your Project Manager, CONGRATULATIONS!
+**If you've completed the items above, CONGRATULATIONS!
 You're ready to launch!**